marioy47/blog-posts/gatsby-developer-site-portfolio-and-blog/index.md

 - A plugin the embeds `SVG` files instead of referencing them
 - A plugin to convert `markdown` into `html` so I can write my posts as `.md` files
 - A plugin to make the images in the markdown posts more performant and SEO friendly
-- A plugin that allows me to use jxs inside markdown files.
+- A plugin that allows me to use `jxs` inside markdown files (this files are called `mdx` files)

-### SASS Plugin
+### SASS, Google Fonts and Bootstrap

 I'm going to use SASS instead of CSS to style the site.

-For that I'll need to install my first Gatsby extension: `gatsby-plugin-sass`, but for that extension to work, I need to install also `node-sass`.
+For that I'll need to install my first Gatsby extension: `gatsby-plugin-sass`, and for that extension to work, I need to install also `node-sass`.

 To install both, I issue the command: